toddywannalearn/fibonacci_sequence/README.md

-## Flutter Masterclass by Flutterando
+# Fibonacci Sequence

-Lesson: The creation of a recursive function that shows the Fibonacci Sequence
+This application creates a recursive function that shows the Fibonacci Sequence using Dart.